 There is a reason why remote work is increasingly popular.
 According to the article, “Will Half of People Be Working Remotely By 2020?”, this is the future of work.
 Remote jobs are disrupting the traditional 9-to-5 grind.
 If you asked anyone if they would prefer to work at an office, or remote, the majority would probably prefer to telecommute.
 There are some workers, such as traveling salespeople, who are always away from their organization.
 Then, there are workers who have the option to work from home a few days per week.

 Yet, with advances in technology, such as video calls, cloud-based productivity tools, instant messaging and more—do remote workers really need to hook up to a traditional office space?
-Based on a US federal government report, around 1,020,034 of its employees were eligible to telecommute.
+Based on a US federal government report, around 1,020,034 of its employees were eligible to work in a virtual office.
 Some companies fear that remote workers won’t get the job done on time.
 Well, remote workers have dispelled those fears.
 Read on to learn why.

 Flexibility means variety

 Remote work isn’t necessarily only one option over the other.
-Flexible work can be full-time telecommuting, but it can also mean part-time telecommuting or compressed workweeks where the employees work longer hours such as Monday-Thursday, then take Friday off.
+Flexible work can be a work from home job, but it can also mean part-time telecommuting or compressed workweeks where the employees work longer hours such as Monday-Thursday, then take Friday off.

 Nonetheless, it is important to remain flexible with the modern workforce.
 When a company offers flexible schedules, that means they can attract the best talent from anywhere in the world and improve their bottom line.
 This is precisely the reason why remote work is the future.